-I think it was about 1980 that Aries, a Filipino co-worker, and I were standing at the top edge of the Manila Garbage Dump, better known as "Smoky Mountain".
+I think it was about 1980 that Aries, a Filipino co-worker, and I were standing on the top edge of the Manila Garbage Dump, better known as "Smoky Mountain".
 Below us lay the village which was home to the 15,000 people who eked out an existence at the dump.

 It was early morning, around 5:45, and the sun was just coming up over Manila Bay.
 Aries and I had met there to pray.
-We were asking God to assist us and the other team members in effectively reaching these extremely poor people with the Good News of salvation in Christ.
+We were asking God to assist us and our other team members in effectively reaching these extremely poor people with the Good News of salvation in Christ.

 As we prayed, an old man approached us.
 He had begun his day's work, scavenging at the dump.
-He was gathering aluminum cans but was too weak to carry many at the same time.
+He was gathering aluminum cans for recycling but was too weak to carry many at the same time.
 When he asked if we would guard the cans he had already gathered while he looked for more, we gladly said yes.
 We continued to pray as he gathered cans.

 Aries and I gave him our congratulations and then broke out singing "Happy Birthday!"
 As we finished, we shook his hand and gave him a hug.
 He thanked us very much for being so kind to him on his birthday.

 We then easily asked him if he was prepared to go to heaven.
 He didn't know what we spoke of or how to do this.
 We proceeded to share the Good News of salvation in Christ.
 After several minutes, this can-gathering, old man, this garbage dump resident, turned from his sins and in joy trusted Jesus Christ as Savior!

 What a joy to share Christ on the top of the Manila garbage dump!

 The old man then invited us to his little shack to meet his family.
 At his home we met his wife, son, daughter-in-law and grandchildren.
 During the next several weeks several in his family also trusted the Lord Jesus Christ.